-We all want to make sure that we’re not paying more than our fair share of taxes each year.
+We all want to ensure that we’re not paying more than our fair share of taxes each year.
 But on the flip side, the IRS also wants to make sure that nobody is getting away with so many deductions that they’re not paying enough.

 However, over the years the AMT limits have not risen as fast as inflation.
-Many more people are potentially subject to AMT taxes these days, so it’s important to double check whether you may owe additional taxes if you fall under the AMT rules.
+Many more people are potentially subject to AMT taxes these days, so it’s essential to double-check whether you may owe additional taxes if you fall under the AMT rules.

 How does the Alternative Minimum Tax plan work?